i-paula/i-paula/README.md

 👩🏻‍🏫 Day by day, I immerse myself in the world of coding, and by night, I eagerly dive into the depths of learning.
 At Happy, I've transformed my passion for programming into a fulfilling role as a tutor, guiding young minds through the enchanting realms of logic and code.

-☕️Currently, my journey has led me to embrace the challenges and excitement of Santander Bootcamp 2024 - Backend Java at [DIO](https://www.dio.me/en), where I'm delving into the intricacies of Java development with fervor.
+☕️Currently, my journey has led me to embrace the challenges and excitement on DevMedia.

 🐍 My mind is a boundless repository of technological wonders, housing expertise in a multitude of languages and frameworks including React, Node.js, JavaScript, and the ever-versatile Python.